Beacon Point

 Beacon Point is a permanent public artwork by George Trakas in Beacon, New York.
 Located on the Hudson River waterfront the work was inaugurated in 2007 by the Dia Art Foundation and built in collaboration with Scenic Hudson and Minetta Brook.
-Beacon Point was previously listed as one of Dia's sites they manage but is no longer considered as such.
+Beacon Point was previously listed as one of Dia's sites they managed but is no longer considered as such.

 Design

-Beacon Point is situated in the Peter J. Sharp Park within the larger Long Dock Park, in Beacon, New York. the 23-acre Long Dock Park was an abandoned railroad marine landing before its adaptation into a public park by Scenic Hudson.
+Beacon Point is situated in the Peter J. Sharp Park within the larger Long Dock Park, in Beacon, New York.
+The 23-acre Long Dock Park was an abandoned railroad marine landing before its adaptation into a public park by Scenic Hudson.

 Located on the north side and western tip of the park's peninsula, Beacon Point consists of a series of decks, pathways, and stairs constructed of both steel and wood.
 Dia describes these elements as, "a series of gradual cascading steps which recall the forms of undulating waves."
 These curving and undulating forms step down into the Hudson River, interacting with the rivers currents and tidal changes.

 The most prominent feature of Beacon Point is a diagonal steel channel dividing the curving boardwalk.
-This lightly sloping channel flairs at each end forming curving steps which allow the river water through.
+This slightly sloping channel flares at each end forming curving steps which allow the river water through.
 The Architect's Newspaper notes that the surrounding boardwalk is, "studded with a whimsically large number of concrete footings."

 Beyond this channel The artwork also includes a terraced angling deck, a boardwalk, a restored bulkhead, and a restored southern shoreline of the peninsula.

 Trakas states he designed the work “to play with the existing environment.”
 While the structure is designed for humans to enjoy, muskrats, crabs, and a variety of fish are noted as using the space as well.